 Below is a list of ingredients needed for this recipe.
 Follow our tips on each ingredient for best results.

-- Brown sugar- I love using brown sugar in cookies to give them that carmel taste.
+- Brown sugar- I love using brown sugar in cookies to give them that caramel taste.
 We tested this recipe to get the perfect ratio of brown sugar and granulated sugar for the best flavor and texture.

 - Granulated sugar- While I typically only use brown sugar in my chocolate chip cookie recipes, this one really needs a mixture of both types of sugars to have that perfect taste and texture.

 - Egg yolk- You only need the egg yolk for this recipe.
-Make sure to save the egg white in an air tight container and use it for breakfast the next morning.
+Make sure to save the egg white in an air-tight container and use it for breakfast the next morning.

 How to Make a Cookie in a Mug

-Use these process shots to help get the results you are wanting.
+Use these process shots to help get the results you want.
 The pictures can help with texture and be a visual guide for best results.

-- Begin by melting the butter in a microwave safe mug.
+- Begin by melting the butter in a microwave-safe mug.

-3. Add the egg yolk, brown and white sugar, and vanilla.
+- Add the egg yolk, brown and white sugar, and vanilla.

-3. Mix until a smooth liquid is formed.
+- Mix until a smooth liquid is formed.

 Hint: Have fun with this!
 Try white chips, peanut butter chips, toffee bits and more!